gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 landscape.
 While it might have been unrealistic to expect such results from a coarse analysis like ours, it would be useful for conservation purposes to be able the identify precise sites within smaller regions.
-This might be achieved by using a finer resolution, which we should probably reconsider, or by using a different technique, such as training the models and predicting species distributions on large scales, but computing and scaling LCBD values on finer local ones, which might highlight regional differences in a new way.
+This might be achieved by using a finer resolution, which we should probably reconsider in light of these results, or by using a different technique, such as training the models and predicting species distributions on large scales, but computing and scaling LCBD values on finer local ones, which might highlight regional differences in a new way.

 \newpage